meows/racket/docs/expression.md

 ##   Expression

-An expression means either an atom, or a sequence of one or more expressions.
+An expression means either (1) an atom, or (2) a list of one or more expressions, separated by spaces and surrounded by parenthesis.

   * `(we are all atoms surrounded by parenthesis and separated by spaces)`
   * `(+ 1 2 3 4 5)`